The Richell Prize for Emerging Writers 2023

-This is the eighth year of the prestigious Richell Prize and once again entries are open to unpublished writers of adult fiction and adult narrative non-fiction.
+This is the ninth year of the prestigious Richell Prize with entries open to unpublished writers of adult fiction and adult narrative non-fiction.
 Writers do not need to have a full manuscript at the time of submission, though they must intend to complete one.
 The Prize will be judged on the first three chapters of the submitted work, along with a synopsis outlining the direction of the proposed work and detail about how the author’s writing career would benefit from winning the Prize.

 The winner will receive $10,000 in prize money, to be donated by Hachette Australia, and a year’s mentoring with one of Hachette Australia’s publishers.
 Hachette Australia will work with the winning writer to develop their manuscript with first option to consider the finished work, and the shortlisted entries, for publication.

-The Richell Prize was established in memory of Hachette Australia’s CEO, Matt Richell, who died suddenly in 2014.
+The Richell Prize was established in memory of Hachette Australia’s CEO, Matt Richell, who passed away in 2014.
 This Prize brings together a group of people who know the huge amount of support that Matt Richell dedicated to emerging writers.
 Without the writers, there would be no Prize – so be brave and submit your work.

 How Will the Prize Be Judged?